-The Division of Cardiology at UC Irvine's School of Medicine offers an extremely competitive three-year Cardiovascular Medicine Fellowship as well as advanced specialty training in a fourth-year Interventional Cardiology Fellowship.
+The Division of Cardiology at the UC Irvine Health School of Medicine offers a very competitive three-year Cardiovascular Medicine Fellowship as well as advanced specialty training in a fourth-year Interventional Cardiology Fellowship.

 Both programs are certified by the Accreditation Council for Graduate Medical Education (ACGME).